holdfarm/Docs/index.md

 ## Theory :

- + Since HOLD Token is deflationary ( 1.1 ), we need to inflate it in some way and use that inflation (1.2) for farming.

- + Every Epoch New HOLD are minted and then swapped to the best-performing asset on $AUTOFARM ( or similar farms )
+  Since _HOLD_ Token is deflationary ( 1.1 ), we need to inflate it in some way and use that inflation (1.2) for farming.Every Epoch New HOLD are minted and then swapped to the best-performing asset on $AUTOFARM ( or similar farms )

  Example Assets APR on Autofarm :